isc-projects/stork/doc/user/install.rst

 .. note::

-   The environment file **IS NOT** read by default if you run the Stork server manually (without using ``systemd``).
-To load the environment variables from this file you should call the ``. /etc/stork/server.env`` command before executing the binary (in the same shell instance) or run Stork with the ``--use-env-file`` switch.
+   The environment file **IS NOT** read by default if the Stork server is run manually (without using ``systemd``).
+To load the environment variables from this file, call the ``. /etc/stork/server.env`` command before executing the binary (in the same shell instance), or run Stork with the ``--use-env-file`` switch.

 The following settings are required for the database connection (they have a